Facilities and features

 We have a member who has Aspergers himself, and is keen to advocate.

 Our main entrance (through the porch) is almost flat, and not a problem for most wheelchairs.
 We do have temporary ramps that can be put at that entrance when needed, and a door from the High Street which is completely flat.
 Most weeks we receive Communion at the chancel step (flat access).
-On Principal Feasts we use the high altar, and do put down temporary ramps for access if requested.
+On Principal Feasts we use the high altar, and put down temporary ramps for access as requested.
 At present we have only one set of these ramps, but two sets of steps.
 We are content to move the ramps as you progress to the altar rail, but recognise that some people may feel that this takes time and draws attention.

 Large print service sheets available, but not large print hymn books.